Beginner’s Guide to Instagram Marketing

 You only get the chance to have one link on your profile – and you can change that link as needed when you’re running campaigns.
 It’s best to start with a link to your website.

 Connect your Instagram account to your other social networks so you can share your Instagram images via Facebook, Twitter, Tumblr, and Flickr.
 It shares simultaneously, so even if people aren’t following you on Instagram, they will see it on the other platforms – and maybe start following you there, too.

 You can post photos or videos on Instagram.
 You don’t have to be a professional photographer to take images that wow.
-But, it’s safe to say that unless you’re using a professional photographer, your photos won’t look as great as some of the major brands do.
+But it’s safe to say that unless you’re using a professional photographer, your photos won’t look as great as some major brands.
 The better quality camera you use, the better your photos will be, obviously – regardless of whether you’re a professional or not.

 If you’re not quite ready to use a variety of photos you take yourself, you can use a photo editing app like Canva to create quote images on solid backgrounds.
 This will ensure your feed has balance and white space when mixed in with photos.

 It may take you a while to cultivate an audience, but here are a few tips to get you started: